Wiltshire holiday cottages, sleeps 4

-Four star graded accommodation placed in a rural retreat on our farm in the centre of Wiltshire with two and three bedroomed cottages that make use of renewable energy wherever possible.
+Four star graded accommodation placed in a rural retreat on our farm in the centre of Wiltshire with two bedroomed cottages that make use of renewable energy wherever possible.

 We have been awarded a Green Tourism Badge for our efforts and have just completed installing Solar Photovoltaic panels on one of our farm buildings that will produce electricity for the cottages and the farm.

 Our cottages have been tastefully converted from former farm buildings and we have constantly updated and improved them to offer a cosy contemporary and relaxed base from which to explore the area.

 We have easy access to Stonehenge, Avebury, Lacock ,Longleat, Salisbury ,Marlborough and Bath with a host of other world heritage sites in the area to see - and are in a great area for walking, canoeing, paragliding and all outdoor sports.

 * Three two bedroomed cottages with one double and one twin bedroom in each.